tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * The `example` in the above code is just a template for what the live data will look like.
 In this example, the live data will have `x` and `y` columns of data.

-* A streaming DataFrame has limited functions similar to a real Pandas DataFrame, but it uses a Stream to hold live streaming data.
-A streaming DataFrame can be considered a wrapper around a normal DataFrame that hvplot can use to update its plots with streaming data automatically.
+* A streaming DataFrame has limited functions similar to a real Pandas DataFrame, but it uses a stream to hold live streaming data.
+A streaming DataFrame can be considered a wrapper around a normal DataFrame that hvplot can use to automatically update its plots with streaming data.
 In this example, hvplot will update its scatter plot whenever it receives new live data that matches the format of the `example` DataFrame.

   ```python
   sdf.hvplot.scatter(x="x", y="y")
   ```

 * Live data is added to the streaming DataFrame using `stream.emit`.
-In this example, a DataFrame is created 20 different times and each time emitted to the streaming DataFrame.
+In this example, a DataFrame is created 20 different times and each time is emitted to the streaming DataFrame.
 Hvplot knows to update its scatter plot with each new data that is emitted.

   ```python
   def emit(i):